Mattinson Scholarship for Students with Disabilities

 Up to four (4) scholarships at the bachelor level, distributed as follows:

-• 1 in the category of Physical Disability*;
+• One (1) in the category of Physical Disability

-• 1 in the category of Sensory Disability*;
+• One (1) in the category of Sensory Disability

-• 2 in any of the following categories: Physical Disability*, Sensory Disability*, Mental Health Disability* and Learning Disability*
+• Two (2) in any of the following categories: Physical Disability, Sensory Disability, Mental Health Disability, and Learning Disability

-*The Program Guidelines Document provides definitions for these terms.
+The Mattinson Scholarship 2023 program guidelines document provides definitions for these terms.

 Criteria

-• Have second or third year standing in a first bachelor degree program in September 2019;
+• be in full-time studies towards a first bachelor degree program

 How to Apply